 Schmitz joined Marketplace in 2010.
 He's covered a range of topics in China, from labor conditions to education to the rise of consumerism.
 In 2011, he provided Marketplace’s sole coverage from Japan in the days following the earthquake and tsunami, reporting from the hardest-hit areas near the failing Fukushima nuclear power plant.
-Most recently, he played the key role in exposing the fabrications in Mike Daisey’s account of Apple's supply chain on This American Life and his report was featured in that show’s much-discussed "Retraction" episode.
+In 2012, he exposed the fabrications in Mike Daisey’s account of Apple's supply chain on This American Life and his report was featured in that show’s much-discussed "Retraction" episode.
+The work was a finalist for the 2012 Investigative Reporters and Editors award.
 In 2012, he and Marketplace Education Correspondent Amy Scott won the national Edward R. Murrow award and an award from the Education Writers Association for their investigative series on college agencies that place Chinese students at U.S. universities.

 Prior to joining Marketplace, Schmitz was the Los Angeles bureau chief for KQED’s The California Report.
 He’s also worked as the Orange County reporter for KPCC, and as a reporter for MPR, covering rural Minnesota.